 The Nominating Committee welcomes all applicants.
 We encourage CFPC members to apply if they are interested in a leadership position or to spur a colleague to apply.

-The CFPC’s Board of Directors is a multi-talented group of individuals who are expected to collectively possess the following skills and proficiencies:
+The CFPC’s Board of Directors is a multi-talented group of individuals who are collectively expected to possess the following skills and proficiencies:

 - Knowledge of the CFPC

 - Experience in strategic planning

 - Experience in patient and health care advocacy

 - Comprehension of ethics and conflicts of interest

 - Possession of political acumen and understanding of public affairs

 - Experience in communications